2017 UK Independence Party leadership election

-The 2017 UK Independence Party leadership election was called after the resignation of Paul Nuttall as leader of the UK Independence Party on 9 June 2017, following the poor performance of the party in the 2017 general election.
+The 2017 UK Independence Party leadership election was called following the resignation of Paul Nuttall as leader of the UK Independence Party on 9 June 2017, following the poor performance of the party in the 2017 general election.
 Former party chairman Steve Crowther was chosen three days later to serve as interim leader.

 On 11 August, the party confirmed that eleven candidates had been cleared to stand for the leadership.
 Subsequently, the number on the ballot fell to seven as four withdrew to support other candidates.

 The election was won by Henry Bolton with 30.0% of the vote.

 Election rules

 The leadership contest took place under a first-past-the-post system, where the candidate with the greatest number of votes became leader.

 According to party rules, candidates had to have been party members for at least two years as of 23 June 2017, and needed the support of one hundred members across at least ten local parties.
 Candidates paid a £5,000 deposit, half of which was refundable for candidates who received at least 20% of the vote.